rundtstykker/MITM-injection-HTTP-layer-7-manipulation-/README.md

 ## Running the program
 Written in python 2.7, make sure to use the appropriate interrupter.
 Inject whatever code you wish by modifying the appropriate line.
 The sameple code is a BEEF hook command within the XXS beef framework.

+## Attention
+Please do not use this program where unauthorized.

 ## Credits